How-To Guides

 Running a Private LLM with Ollama: Keep Your Data Off the Cloud Entirely

-Jashan Singh
+Jashan Preet Singh

-Founder, beeeowl|February 19, 2026|10 min read
+Co-Founder, beeeowl|February 19, 2026|17 min read

 Running a Private LLM with Ollama: Keep Your Data Off the Cloud Entirely

 IBM’s 2025 Cost of a Data Breach Report puts the average breach cost at $4.88 million, with healthcare and financial services topping $5.5 million.
-The report found that breaches involving AI systems cost 13% more than average, largely because AI-processed data tends to be high-value — exactly the kind of documents executives feed into their agents.
+The report found that breaches involving AI systems cost 13% more than average, largely because AI-processed data tends to be high-value.
+Executives don’t feed their grocery lists into AI agents — they feed board memos, deal flow, legal drafts, and compensation decisions.
+The blast radius of a single compromised AI session is measured in millions, not thousands.

 Running a private LLM means your prompts, your documents, and the model’s outputs stay on hardware you physically control.
 No API calls to OpenAI’s servers.
 No data retention policies you didn’t write.
 No third-party subprocessors in the chain.
+No “trust us, we don’t train on your data” promises that you can’t verify.
+At beeeowl, we offer this as a $1,000 add-on to any hardware deployment (Mac Mini at $5,000 or MacBook Air at $6,000).
+Here’s exactly how it works under the hood, and the trade-offs you need to understand honestly before deciding if it’s right for your workflow.

 The project hit 100,000 GitHub stars in early 2026, making it one of the fastest-growing open-source AI tools alongside OpenClaw itself.
 It runs natively on Apple Silicon, taking full advantage of the unified memory architecture in M-series chips — the same reason Apple Silicon Macs can run larger models than you’d expect from their specs.
+Ollama also runs on Linux and Windows, but Apple Silicon is where it shines because the CPU and GPU share memory and the compiled Metal Performance Shaders backend is fast.

-How Do You Install Ollama on macOS?
+How do you install Ollama on macOS?

 # Install Ollama via Homebrew